cjerzak/cjerzak/README.md

   <img src="https://planetarycausalinference.org/wp-content/uploads/2025/11/PCI_book_dark.png#gh-dark-mode-only" alt="Workflow diagram – dark" width="200">
 </a>

+## Ethos

+At UT Austin, we train students to become full-stack researchers—and increasingly, designers of the systems that do research.
+Our students learn to carry projects end-to-end: from idea generation and theory to data creation, analysis, and iterative refinement across diverse subfields.
+Using modern AI (including agentic workflows) and scalable computation, students build reproducible pipelines that can ingest and update planetary-scale data—like satellite imagery and other high-dimensional sources.
+But the goal isn’t tool use for its own sake: students learn to set the objectives, constraints, and evaluation standards that guide these systems through large spaces of hypotheses, while grounding results in causal inference and careful measurement.
+The outcome is scholarship that can rigorously test policy counterfactuals and translate evidence into durable, responsible improvements in societal well-being.

+We welcome students at every stage to engage with projects—from motivated high-schoolers to undergraduates, graduate students, and those from highly non-traditional backgrounds.
+See also [[Jobs]](https://aidevlab.org/jobs) for information about open positions.

 ## Past and Present Student Co-authors or Advisees on GitHub  <a id="students"></a>

 |   |   |